Marathon runner hopes to clean up in London

 While he is unlikely to contend for a medal in London Buta has a shot at a top 12 finish, which would be a big result for a nation that last enjoyed marathon success in the 1970s and '80s when Grete Waitz and Ingrid Kristiansen dominated the New York City and London marathons, clocking several world records.

-Buta arrived in Haugesund, a town of 30,000 some 300 kilometers (190 miles) west of Oslo, after the country's athletic federation enlisted the local club to get him out of a refugee camp.
+Buta arrived in Haugesund, a town of 30,000 some 300 kilometres (190 miles) west of Oslo, after the country's athletic federation enlisted the local club to get him out of a refugee camp.

 With four people cramped into a small room that also served as the kitchen, Buta was desperate to get out and was spending close to a quarter of his monthly allowance on gym fees just so he could get some exercise.